RAMIZ6969/CP3402-Learning-Journal/Week02.md

 One other early setback was verifying the Joomla account.
 The regular approach of verifying via sms did not work, so our lecturer suggested getting in touch with the Joomla backend team in order to manually verify by raising a ticket.

 ## Career/Employability/Learning Insights
 This week was a lesson in not panicking when things look broken.
 When the form did not show up, I did not just delete and restart; I went through the system logs and checked the extension statuses.
-Being able to methodically troubleshoot like that is a skill I know will be huge later on, especially in data science, where things rarely work on the first.
+Being able to methodically troubleshoot like that is a skill I know will be huge later on, especially in data science, where things rarely work on the first attempt.
 Troubleshooting the Joomla verification was a clear example of how obstacles can appear in the easiest of steps.